knative/community/mechanics/GOLANG-POLICY.md

 ## Recency

-Knative generally strives to always use the most recent Golang version available, to ensure future compatibility and top benefit from the ongoing optimization to the Golang runtime.
+Knative generally strives to always use the most recent Golang version available, to ensure future compatibility and to benefit from the ongoing optimization to the Golang runtime.

 CI systems (Prow and Github Actions) should try to always be on the most recent patch